 Assam is the largest tea producing region in the world, and that was part of the reason we were there.
 We only had a long weekend to spend, but made the most of it by renting a scooter and getting out into the countryside to explore a bit.
 We rented the scooter from All Ride Rentals and were seriously impressed with the service we got.
 The hotel staff was certain that no such organization existed in Jorhat, much to our disappointment, but a quick google search revealed a few.
 We called up All Ride Rentals at about 8pm and the proprietor, who speaks excellent English and is an all around nice guy, agreed to deliver the scooter to our hotel the following morning.
 The gear was in good condition and it was quite affordable.
 We would definitely recommend this shop.

 On the way through town to get to our hotel it was evident that this particular place sees very little tourism, especially in September.
 We didn’t see a single non-Indian the whole time we were there, and we were constantly the subject of much attention.
 Our hotel was reasonably comfortable, and the Jorhat train station and neighboring spur track were in full view of our window, much to Ian’s fascination, with repeated gettings-up in the middle of the night to watch trains go by and pontificate about their logistical underpinnings.

 We decided to visit some tea plantations on Saturday, and so off we went, riding out into the lowlands surrounding Jorhat.
 The information on these places is surprisingly sparse online, owing to the general lack of tourism that they attract, we suppose, so we found some random ones on Google maps and figured we’d go check things out in person.
 The traffic outside of Jorhat is much more manageable, so it was quite pleasant to ride out there, although the roads devolved into little more than rutted out dirt paths in many places around the tea fields.
 First on the list was the Gatoonga plantation, which we concluded was perhaps the most “developed”.
 Boy, were we wrong.
 After some 45 minutes of riding, we found our way to the Gatoonga plantation by asking many a confused local; they all knew the way though.
 We eventually came upon a factory in the fields which was apparently the processing plant for the leaves.
-We figured that would be a good place to start, and pulled the bike up to the parking lot, much to the absolute bewilderment of a handful employees going about their business.
+We figured that would be a good place to start, and pulled the bike up to the parking lot, much to the absolute bewilderment of a handful of employees going about their business.
 Eventually we got the point across that we’d like to visit the factory and see a bit of how things worked, which didn’t seem to clear anything up for them, and a member of the higher management of some sort came out to chat with us.
 His English was considerably better, and he explained that we could not visit without first getting clearance from some regional supervisor, who himself would need to request the clearance from even higher up the ladder, probably ending with some arcane presidential decree.
 Typical Indian bureaucracy, we concluded.
-However, the manager was happy to show us a bit of how the factory worked, and suggested we come back after five o’clock for a more thorough tour, somehow circumventing the aforementioned required permission.
+However, the manager was happy to show us a bit of how the factory worked from the outside, and suggested we come back after five o’clock for a more thorough tour, somehow circumventing the aforementioned required permission.

 At this point it’s worth mentioning that daylight hours are severely skewed in places such as this on the periphery of India.
 There is one time zone in India, which is UTC +5.5, which is more or less optimized for the big commercial and governmental centers of India, like Delhi and Mumbai, but getting this far east of those places means the sun rises as early as 4:18am on summer solstice.
 Likewise, sunset is predictably very early as well.
 With that in mind, a tour at 5pm would be after sundown, and we figured it would be best to get back to town by that point, and concluded that maybe we’d skip it.